SFDO-Community-Sprints/Impact-Management-NGO/README.md

 * Determine roles and next steps given the scope of the possible project(s)

 **2 years from now, what goals do we have?**
-* Common Arcitecture - In two years time,  we will have a lightweight framework that can  sit on top of/side by side other open source tools to support impact management
+* Common Architecture - In two years time,  we will have a lightweight framework that can  sit on top of/side by side other open source tools to support impact management
 * Nonprofit Networks - In 2 years time we have an easy way for orgs to share successful (and unsuccessful) program models
 * Making Impact Management Easier - In two years time, nonprofits will have clear step-by-step, in-app guidance for how to create their own impact strategy and data model based on a comprehensive knowledge base of sample tools & frameworks.

 ### Project Resources

 **General Resources**
-* Goolge Slides from Day 1 overview: https://docs.google.com/presentation/d/1vCMv3ElePFoCS9ddmhS5MvI_cr47eYozhD5KMOfb_tA/edit?usp=sharing
+* Google Slides from Day 1 overview: https://docs.google.com/presentation/d/1vCMv3ElePFoCS9ddmhS5MvI_cr47eYozhD5KMOfb_tA/edit?usp=sharing
 * Additional information on Impact Management
  * SF Community Impact Report 2020: https://www.salesforce.org/blog/announcing-salesforce-org-community-impact-report-2020
  * SF Impact Responsibility: https://www.salesforce.org/about-us/impacting-responsibly